onePeterCollins/react-jsx-template/README.md

 <p> If you're a Vue.js developer transitioning to React.js you will love this powerful yet simple component.
 It works like the &lt;template&gt; tag in Vue.js, but in this case you write both your markup and stylesheet inside it.</p>

-<p>You might want to read more about how this component achieves encapsulation, or move on you're fine without this paragraph. `react-jsx-template` works with the <a href='https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM' target='_blank'>Shadow DOM API</a> and essentially renders the content of your component within the Shadow DOM of a 'root' element.
-Ok that's enough, proceed to see how all this might be useful to you.</p>
+<p>You might want to read more about how this component achieves encapsulation, or move on you're fine without this paragraph. 'react-jsx-template' works with the <a href='https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM' target='_blank'>Shadow DOM API</a> and essentially renders the content of your component within the Shadow DOM of a 'root' element.
+Ok that's enough talk, proceed to see how all this might be useful to you.</p>

 # installation